 Professor Philippe Rosinski is a world authority in executive coaching, team coaching, and global leadership development.
 He is the first European to have been designated Master Certified Coach by the International Coach Federation.
 The Harvard Business School chose his ground-breaking book Coaching Across Cultures as its featured book recommendation in the category of business leadership.
 His latest book Global Coaching has been described as “having moved the art and science of coaching to a new level.

 For MBTI Step II practitioners.
 We have recently created some new approaches to MBTI Step II interventions, making it easier to deliver high impact and memorable team development as well as individual coaching.
 Our new MBTI Step II Qualifying Programme features a host of new resources, exercises and tips, which are also available to existing MBTI Step II practitioners free of charge, alongside several new products designed to facilitate MBTI Step II work.
 With the help of case study examples, MBTI experts Penny Moyle and Gil Parsons use their extensive knowledge of the MBTI framework and passion for Step II to explain how Step II practitioners can get the most from these latest innovations.

 Personality awareness to unlock individual and team potential

 Webcasts to help organisations unlock potential in individuals and teams.
 Our training, resources and consultancy support effective and innovative people development and talent identification.
-We are the European distributor of the Myers-Briggs Type Indicator® (MBTI®), 16PF® and other leading psychometric tools.
+We are part of CPP – the Myers-Briggs® Company, one of the world’s largest business psychology providers – the publisher of the Myers-Briggs Type Indicator® (MBTI®) and other leading psychometric tools.